Skip Ribbon Commands

 Internal Surveys

-The members and providers experiences with the services provided by MCS Healthcare Holdings, LLC and its subsidiary MCS Advantage, Inc. is very important.
-Internal satisfaction surveys are conducted at the end of services offered by our Call Centers and Service Centers.
-The information obtained from these surveys help us monitor the level of satisfaction of our members and providers regarding services received and to implement and evaluate quality improvement initiatives.
+At the end of the services offered by our Call Centers and Service Centers, Internal satisfaction surveys are conducted.
+The information obtained from these surveys helps us monitor the level of satisfaction of our members and providers with the services received and to implement and evaluate quality improvement initiatives.

-The results from the first and second quarter of 2023 are as follows:
+The results from the first and second quarter of 2024 are as follows:

 Members